yiouli/yiouli.us/readme.md

 ### Cloud Build
 To build server image in Google Cloud, run:

-    gcb
+    build

 This command builds frontend in production settings locally before submit local files to Google Cloud and build remotely in the cloud.
-After successful build, the built image would be stored in Google Cloud Container Registry.
+After successful build, the built image would be stored in Google Cloud Artifact Registry.

 What files are uploaded to cloud build is controled by [.gcloudignore](.gcloudignore), the cloud build steps are configured in [cloudmigrate.yaml](cloudmigrate.yaml), and the docker build steps (run in cloud) are configured in [Dockerfile](Dockerfile).